j7k6/docs.j7k6.org/_posts/2020-03-13-tails-virtualbox-usb-drive-boot-macos.md

 fav: 1
 ---

-Booting a Tails USB drive in a VirtualBox VM is rather complicated because VirtualBox is not able to boot from USB.
+Booting a Tails USB drive in a VirtualBox VM is rather complicated because VirtualBox is not able to boot from an USB drive directly.
 The workaround consists of using VirtualBox' [*raw hard disk access*](https://www.virtualbox.org/manual/ch09.html#rawdisk) and modifying the Tails boot command.

 ## VirtualBox VM
 1. Download the [Tails VM ISO](https://tails.boum.org/install/vm-download/index.en.html).